 In addition, the German Embassy in Canberra, which is responsible for Papua New Guinea, supports a number of small-scale projects in the country, particularly in the education sector.
-Such projects included funding a solar collector for a music school and solar-powered outdoor lighting for some 50 schools not connected to the electricity grid (2010).
-In 2011 and 2012, major medical facilities in isolated regions were equipped with solar power.
+Over the past few years, funds have been made available to provide solar-generated electricity to schools and medical facilities.

 The northern part of Papua New Guinea was a German colony from 1884 until 1914.
 A colonial-era villa still exists in the remote town of Finschhafen, Germany’s first administrative seat, and the remains of a more than 100-year-old German cemetery are to be found in the town of Madang.
 In addition, many geographical names still testify to Germany and Papua New Guinea’s brief shared history, e.g. Mount Wilhelm, the country’s highest mountain in the Bismarck Range.

 In 2012, a Federal Foreign Office-fundedexhibition on German-Pacific relations past and present went on show in the town of Kokopo in East New Britain Province.
 The exhibition will remain at the East New Britain Cultural Centre for a lengthy period.